dtrckd/simplon_datai_2020/brief_3/brief.md

 **3) Predict Digits**

-In the dataset we have multiple label.
+In the dataset we have multiple labels.
 Therefore, to start we will predict in a binary case.
-It meansthat that we will predict only if an image is a given digit (for exemple `7`) or not.
+It means that that we will predict only if an image is a given digit (for exemple `7`) or not.

-To do that we will a **logistic regression** algorithm plus (at least) **two** others of your choices.
+To do so, we will a **logistic regression** algorithm plus (at least) **two** others of your choices.

 Fit the model and show the performance results whithin a table for each models in terms of:
 * the **precision** score on the testing set